Similey/ruby-script/ruby-sript/README.md

 # ruby-script
+Tired of context switching?

-Creating a Ruby-Array like class called Collection
+Creating a class called Collection that adds all of Ruby's Array methods to Javascript.

 ## GitHub Repo
 Feel free to contribute or log issues!